johnalison/WorkingPhilosophy/Leadership.md

       > And just notice them as they are.
 Can detect bugs (biases) in the lower-level processing of stimuli.

 - "Leader on the front lines is always right".
 Even if what they are saying seems counter-intuitive, there is some truth to their lived experience.

+- Feedback Critical: Need to have Balance when giving feedback.
+Balance (Good/Bad) in Quality and Quantity and Vividness. .

+- Use 3rd party praise.
+Praise someone to someone else in your group.  win-win.
+  - Utilize anytime you see excellence (It always comes back around)